Haitian Spaghetti Recipe (Espageti With Hotdogs)

 About Haitian Spaghetti

-Haitian Spaghetti (Espageti With Hotdogs) is an easy and friendly pasta recipe prepared with epis (Haitian seasoning base), hotdog sausages, pepper, chicken bouillon, tomato paste, and spaghetti pasta.
+Haitian Spaghetti (Espageti With Hotdogs) is an easy pasta recipe made with epis (Haitian seasoning base), hot dog sausages, pepper, chicken bouillon, tomato paste, and spaghetti.

-This dish from the Caribbean cuisine is sold at Haitian restaurants in urban areas and by street vendors in the countryside of the Caribbean.
-It is now gaining popularity in the United States because of its incredible taste and ease of making.
+This dish from Caribbean cuisine is sold at Haitian restaurants in urban areas and by street vendors in the Caribbean countryside.
+It is now gaining popularity in the United States for its incredible taste and ease of preparation.

-This delicious spaghetti recipe can be prepared in many ways, but the recipe I am sharing in this post is my favorite way of making it at home.
-Just a few ingredients and it can be served on the table in under 30 minutes.
+This delicious spaghetti recipe can be prepared in many ways, but I share my favorite way of making it at home.

-Haitian Spaghetti is not saucy, but it’s not dry either because of tomato paste and reserved pasta water.
+Haitian-style spaghetti is not saucy, but it’s not dry, thanks to tomato paste or reserved pasta water.

 Ingredients

-Spaghetti – I use regular spaghetti to make this Haitian dish but you can also choose from whole wheat or gluten-free options.
+Spaghetti – I use regular spaghetti for this Haitian dish, but you can also use whole wheat or gluten-free options.

 You can also replace spaghetti with linguine or angel hair noodles.

-Haitian Epis (Haitian Seasoning Base) – It is a flavorful blend of peppers, garlic, and herbs and is commonly used in Haitian cuisine.
-You can either make it at home using my easy Haitian Epis recipe or use a store-bought one.
+Haitian Epis (Haitian Seasoning Base) is a flavorful blend of peppers, garlic, and herbs commonly used in Haitian cuisine.
+You can either make it at home using my easy Haitian Epis recipe or buy a store-bought one.

-Sausages – Haitian spaghetti is traditionally made using hot dog sausages but you can use any sausages of your choice.
-Italian sausage, andouille sausage, beef kielbasa, Vienna sausages, or turkey sausage, all work fine.
+Sausages – Haitian-style spaghetti is traditionally made with hot dog sausages, but you can use any sausage you prefer.
+Italian sausage, andouille sausage, beef kielbasa, Vienna sausages, or turkey sausage all work fine.

-You can also use leftover cooked chicken, smoked herring fish, cut-up ham meat, anchovies, or codfish, instead of sausages.
+You can also use leftover cooked chicken, smoked herring, cut-up ham, anchovies, or codfish instead of sausages.

 Tomato Puree – You can replace tomato puree with tomato paste.
-Add a little less paste than the puree as it is more concentrated than the puree.
+Add a little less paste than the puree, as it is more concentrated.

-You can replace tomato puree with canned fire-roasted tomatoes.
+You can also replace tomato puree with canned fire-roasted tomatoes.

 Some people also add a little ketchup to their recipes.
-Tomato ketchup gives a subtle sweet taste to this savory dish.
+Tomato ketchup adds a subtle sweetness to this otherwise savory dish.

 I used a mix of green pepper and red pepper.